 First of all, let's get this straight - 502 has an even number, therefore it's east-west.
 (Even the state routes aren't this well organized.)
 Just because it multiplexes with a north-south route doesn't mean it takes on that designation.
 Second of all, the second photo was taken MILES north of that multiplex, meaning it really should be a 507 shield.
 This is one of the more incomprehensible gaffes I've found.

-One of many old US 202 shields in the area, NB at the end of 507 and the end of NJ as well.
-US 202 heads left underneath a trestle into New Jersey, while US 202 also heads straight into New York.
-Trucks unable to clear the trestle use CR 507 for a bit, presumably to Ramapo Ave.
+Two of many old US 202 shields in the area, NB and SB.
+This seems like the end of 507 but it actually continues with US 202 a few hundred feet to the end of NJ.
+US 202 heads underneath a trestle into the rest of New Jersey as well as straight north into New York.
+SB trucks unable to clear the trestle use CR 507 for a bit, presumably to Ramapo Ave.
 Given that all these old 2-digit shields are on county-maintained parts of US 202 (Bergen and Passaic Counties), I wonder who originally erected them, the counties or the state.

 Onto NJ 7